trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Explain some basic Git commands?</b></summary><br>

-- <code>git init</code> - create a new local repository
+- `git init` - create a new local repository
-- <code>git commit -m "message"</code> - commit changes to head
+- `git commit -m "message"` - commit changes to head
-- <code>git status</code> - list the files you've added with <code>git add</code> and also commit any files you've changed since then
+- `git status` - list the files you've added with `git add` and also commit any files you've changed since then
-- <code>git push origin master</code> - send changes to the master branch of your remote repository
+- `git push origin master` - send changes to the master branch of your remote repository

 </details>